dummdidumm/tanstack-table-8-svelte-5/README.md

 ## Caveat

 This drop-in package works exactly like the original version, except when you want to provide custom components for rendering.
-You need to wrap those with `createComponent`:
+You need to wrap those with `renderComponent`:

 ```ts
 import SomeCell from './SomeCell.svelte';